-1. Invitation to schools in Gaeltacht language-planning areas to join the Gaeltacht School Recognition Scheme in 2022
+1. Invitation to schools in Gaeltacht language-planning areas to join the Gaeltacht School Recognition Scheme in 2023

-A further opportunity is being given to schools in Gaeltacht language-planning areas that are not already participating in the Scheme to consider joining the Scheme in 2022.
+A further opportunity is being made available to schools in Gaeltacht languageplanning areas that are not already participating in the Scheme to consider joining the Scheme in 2023.

-Table 1 below provides an overview of the activities and additional supports which will be allocated to schools joining the Scheme in 2022.
+Table 1 below provides an overview of the activities and additional supports which will be allocated to schools joining the Scheme in 2023.

-TABLE 1: Summary of activities required to be eligible to participate in the Gaeltacht School Recognition Scheme PLANNING PHASE April/May 2022 13 May 2022 May-June 2022 17 June 2022 June 2022 September 2022/23 Consultation with the school community and the local language- planning committee (Please note that any such consultation should take place in line with public health guidance) Submission of the Expression of Interest Form to the Department Preparation of action plan to implement immersion education Submission of the action plan to the Department for review Provision of feedback to schools and approval of action plans Commencement of implementation of the targets and actions set out in the action plan to strengthen immersion education planning in the Initial supports provided to schools will include release time for action- planning in the period May to June 2022, CPD provided by COGG and advisory visits from the Inspectorate.
-Grant and additional Irish-language support hours will be provided
+Table ' Table 1: Summary of activities required to be eligible to participate in the Gaeltacht School Recognition Scheme Planning Phase March-April 2023 28 April 2023 April-June 2023 16 June 2023 June 2023 September 2023 Consultation with the school community and the local language-planning committee Submission of the Expression of Interest Form to the Department Preparation of action plan to implement immersion education Submission of the action plan to the Department for review Provision of feedback to schools and approval of action plans Commencement of implementation of the targets and actions set out in the action plan to strengthen immersion education action-plannir Initial supports provided to schools will include release time for action-planning in the period April to June 2023, CPD provided by COGG and advisory visits from the Inspectorate.

-1.1 Expression of Interest to join the Scheme in 2022
+1.1 Expression of Interest to join the Scheme in 2023

 The first step for schools wishing to join the Scheme is to complete the Expression of Interest Form.
 The decision to participate in the Scheme should be made following consultation with the school's patron, the teaching staff, the parents' association and the local language-planning committee.
 The approval of the school's board of management must be obtained.
-Schools must ensure that the consultation process adheres to public health guidance and should be completed online where possible.
 In making the decision to participate in the Scheme, the Department urges schools to consider the educational benefits of immersion education and the opportunity schools have to impact meaningfully on the current challenges regarding the decline in the use of Irish as a living language in Gaeltacht communities.

-Once the decision to join the Scheme in 2022 has been made, the Expression of Interest Form included in Appendix 2 must be completed and returned electronically (signed and scanned) to aog@education.gov.ie by 13 May 2022.
+Once the decision to join the Scheme in 2023 has been made, the Expression of Interest Form included in Appendix 2 must be completed and returned electronically (signed and scanned) to aog@education.gov.ie by 28 April 2023.

-1.2 Whole-school action-planning to strengthen immersion education (March to June 2022)
+1.2 Whole-school action-planning to strengthen immersion education (April to June 2023)

-Schools joining the Scheme in 2022 will have a period of time from April to June 2022 to develop an action plan for school improvement, linked to language-based criteria to strengthen immersion education, and taking account of the school's context.
+Schools joining the Scheme in 2023 will have a period of time from April to June 2023 to develop an action plan for school improvement, linked to language-based criteria to strengthen immersion education, and taking account of the school's context.
 The language-based criteria for primary schools to gain recognition as a Gaeltacht school are set out in Appendix 1.